dotnet/designs/accepted/2022/dotnet-release-labels.md

 ## Breaking change

 Switching from `current` to `standard` is a breaking change.
-This string doesn't appear anywhere currently since .NET 5 is EOL. .NET 7 is the next standard support release and is currently several months away from being a stable release, at which point `support-phase` == `standard`.
-As a result, the change is not immediately breaking and enables readers multiple months to react.
+This string doesn't appear anywhere currently since .NET 5 has reached end of support. .NET 7 is the next standard support release and at GA will be tagged with `support-phase` == `standard`.